ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-through-terraform/guide.en-asia.md

 How to get it?

+In Public Cloud section, you can retrieve your service name ID thanks to `Copy to clipboard`{.action} button.

 ![Copy paste service name](images/get-service-name.png){.thumbnail}

-You will use theses informations in Terraform resources definition file.
+You will also use this information in Terraform resources definition files.

 ## Instructions